Sonoma County Wine Cave Wedding Venues

 Many wine caves feature glittering chandeliers or other distinctive lighting, elegant tables and chairs, and other luxurious décor.

 These pristine underground caverns maintain a steady temperature, which is perfect for the wine barrels stored there, but also great for you and your guests, keeping you cool during the summer months and dry when it rains.

 The caves do vary in size; some are available only for small events while others can hold 100 or more people.
 Here's an overview of a few of the options.

 You pop in one side of the cave, through the heavy wood doors tucked in a tunnel off the courtyard from the tasting room, and when you're done, you pop out the other, to find yourself overlooking the vineyards and an enormous lake.
-Carved into a gentle hillside, the 430-foot-long, 10,000-square-foot cave holds 1,800 barrels of wine.
+Carved into a gentle hillside, the 430-foot-long, 10,000-square-foot cave holds 1,800 barrels of wine at Gundlach Bundschu Winery.
 The cave dining room can seat up to 25 people for an intimate dining experience; outdoor wedding venues at the winery can accommodate up to 150 people.

-Excavated in 2010, these wine caves offer an elaborate, lavish space - think rough rock hung with glamorous chandeliers.
+Excavated in 2010, the wine caves at Thomas George Estates offer an elaborate, lavish space - think rough rock hung with glamorous chandeliers.
 Beginning at the spacious foyer set with antique wood tasting bars, the 8,000 square-foot underground caves stretch out like a labyrinth.
 The snaking hallways start with a private tasting lounge and wine library, and then lead to a long communal table for sit-down dinners of up to 70 people.
 Events can be held in the cave or cave library, or outdoors in the picnic grounds, bocci ball court, or one of the event spaces on Baker Ridge Vineyard.